LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 ## Results

-### Sensitivity analysis
+### Sensitivity
 \label{sec-res-exp1-dprime}

-Box-and-swarm plots displaying quartile and individual d′ values are shown in Figure \ref{fig-rev-dprime}.
+Over all trials, sensitivity ranged across subjects from 1.7 to 4.2 (first quartile 1.9, median 2.4, third quartile 3.0).
+Box-and-swarm plots displaying quartile and individual differences in d′ values between experimental conditions are shown in
+Figure \ref{fig-rev-dprime}.
 Note that d′ is an aggregate measure of sensitivity that does not distinguish between responses to foil items versus other types of false alarms; however, the statistical model does separately